Selective sorting

 AT UNIVERSITY, I SORT TOO!

-In this FAQ (frequently asked questions), we have put together the most frequently asked questions about selective sorting on campus.
-We hope that these answers will help you to understand the issues, practices and benefits of selective sorting, and to get involved in this environmentally-friendly approach.
+This FAQ (frequently asked questions) provides answers to the most frequently asked questions about selective sorting.
+It will help you to better understand the issues, practices and benefits of selective sorting, so that you can involve the whole university community in this environmentally-friendly approach.

 Is your question not in the FAQ?

-Collection points in high-traffic areas are strategically placed to encourage participation in selective sorting.
+Collection points are set up to encourage participation in selective sorting.
 The aim is to increase the overall recycling rate on campus and reduce the amount of waste produced.

-Sorting points are strategically located on both campuses, in common areas, lobbies, cafeterias and close to the main buildings.
+Sorting points are strategically located on both campuses, in high-traffic areas.
+They are located in common areas such as lobbies and cafeterias, and close to the main buildings.

 The sorting points are designed to collect all cardboard, plastic and metal packaging.